de Broglie Wavelength Formula

 ∴ Wavelength (λ) = h/p

-de Broglie relation extended light particles to the dynamics particles of matter and calculated the mass, momentum, wavelength frequency, and energy of an electron.
+de Broglie relation extended light particles to the wave particles of matter and calculated the mass, momentum, wavelength frequency, and energy of an electron.
+Therefore, when an electron of mass m moves with the velocity v around the nucleus, it forms a wave with the wavelength λ.

 λ = h/p = h/mv